dakotablair/tilde.club/readings.md

 - [The Greatest Sales Deck I've Ever Seen](https://medium.com/the-mission/the-greatest-sales-deck-ive-ever-seen-4f4ef3391ba0)

     1. Name a Big, Relevant Change in the World
-    2. Show There’ll Be Winners and Losers
+    2. Show There'll Be Winners and Losers
     3. Tease the Promised Land
     4. Introduce Features as “Magic Gifts” for Overcoming Obstacles to the Promised Land
     5. Present Evidence that You Can Make the Story Come True